c933103/CYanHeiHK/README.md

 The following issues are observed in the current Source Han Sans release:

-1. In Unicode, the same codepoint can result in a variation of glyph appearance due to (Han Unification)[https://en.wikipedia.org/wiki/Han_unification].
+1. In Unicode, the same codepoint can result in a variation of glyph appearance due to [https://en.wikipedia.org/wiki/Han_unification](Han Unification).
 Currently, Source Han Sans supports four different favours in terms of language dependent glyphs, which are Simplified Chinese (PRC), Traditional Chinese (Taiwan), Japanese and Korean.
 So far, there is no Traditional Chinese version targeting Hong Kong's character standard (which *usually* refers to List of Graphemes of Commonly-used Chinese Characters 常用字字形表 released by the Hong Kong Education Bureau).
 2. For pratical reason, a non-standard glyph is sometimes more preferred than a standard one.
 The happens when users are already familiar to a glyph long before the standard was born, but the authority picked an unfamiliar representation as the standard.

 A SHS version targeting Hong Kong is currently planned, which will essentially resolve the first issue.
 However, the release date of SHS-HK is still yet to be announced, and such a release won't solve all problems.
 In particular, while it is good to have a release fully compliant to HK's glyph standard, it may not be always preferred by the HK community given the discrepancy between the “standard” and “conventional” appearance of some characters.